 For some, Father’s Day might not be a time to celebrate.

-Some fathers aren’t here anymore, and that might bring sadness.
+Some fathers aren’t here anymore, and that might bring some sadness.

 But even when a father is not alive anymore, Father’s Day can still be an occasion to honor him and recapture some precious memories.